Hyper IgM syndrome: Cause

-Different genetic defects cause HIgM syndrome, the vast majority are inherited as an X-linked recessive genetic trait and most with the condition are male.

-IgM is the form of antibody that all B cells produce initially before they undergo class switching due to exposure to a recognized antigen.
+Different genetic defects cause HIgM syndrome, of which the vast majority are inherited as an X-linked recessive genetic trait and thus most with the condition are male.IgM is the form of antibody that all B cells produce initially before they undergo class switching due to exposure to a recognized antigen.
 Healthy B cells efficiently switch to other types of antibodies as needed to attack invading bacteria, viruses, and other pathogens.
 In people with hyper IgM syndromes, the B cells keep making IgM antibodies because they can't switch to a different antibody.
 This results in an overproduction of IgM antibodies and an underproduction of IgA, IgG, and IgE.

 Pathophysiology

 CD40 is a co-stimulatory receptor on B cells that, when bound to CD40 ligand (CD40L), sends a signal to the B-cell receptor.
 Defective interaction of CD40L-CD40 between CD4+ T cells and antigen presenting cells (APCs) is known as the underlying cause of HIGM syndromes.
 CD40L-CD40 interaction is the first step in B cell stimulation for class switch recombination (CSR) and somatic hyper mutation (SHM) resulting in the generation of various Ig isotypes.
 Consequently, humoral immune response is affected.
 Certain insults, usually from encapsulated bacteria and toxin, then have a greater opportunity to damage the body.